rahimehdurrani/DSA210-term-project/README.md

 #### 3. WPS Index:
 The measure of our gender equality is the Women's Peace and Security Index.
 This index measures Women's inclusion in multiple areas such as education, justice, social inclusion etc. The overall scores range from 0-1, 1 representing a higher WPS index, thus a country with better gender equality.
 In the same sense, a lower WPS index, indicates a country with a higher gender inequality.
 It is evident from the table above, a mode of 0.7, and the median and mean ranging in 0.6, indicates, that the list of countries in our dataset have relatively better gender equality.
 Additionally, I included the employment index from the WPS index so that there may be one additional factor to consider when looking at the relationship between gender equality and literacy rates.

+#### 4. Employment Index:
+The employment index is a measure of women's participation in the labor force, taken from the overall WPS index dataset.
+It takes into account women and girls, aged 15 and above who are either in or looking for work.
+This was an additional indicator I added to my dataset so that I could compare more variables and get better insights as to what my data is showing.
+The summary statistics that we see, show us that on average, the employment index score is in 60s, giving the impression that the countries in our dataset have a slightly above average index for women's participation in the work force.

 ### Data Visualisations: